lavary/crunz-ui/README.md

 # crunz-ui

-This is a web-based interface for [Crunz](https://github.com/lavary/crunz) library -  implemented by Laravel framework.
+This is a web-based interface for [Crunz](https://github.com/lavary/crunz) library -  implemented with Laravel.

 ![Screenshot](public/assets/img/crunz-form-screenshot.png)